-- Extra virgin olive oil (I used Early Harvest Greek EVOO)
+- Extra virgin olive oil

-- 1 lb boneless chicken, cut into small bites
+- 1 lb boneless chicken cut into small bites

 - Kosher salt and black pepper

-- 2 medium yellow onions, chopped
+- 2 medium yellow onions chopped

-- 3 garlic cloves, minced
+- 3 garlic cloves minced

-- ¾ tsp ground coriander
+- ¾ teaspoon ground coriander

-- ½ tsp ground cumin
+- ½ teaspoon ground cumin

-- ½ tsp dry rosemary
+- ½ teaspoon dry rosemary

-- 2 15- oz cans white beans, drained and rinsed, smash contents of 1 can for texture
+- 2 15- oz cans white beans drained and rinsed, smash contents of 1 can for texture

-- 8 cups low-sodium broth (chicken or vegetable broth will work here)
+- 8 cups low-sodium broth chicken or vegetable broth will work here

-- 8 oz kale leaves, cut into ½ inch strips (no thick stems)
+- 8 oz kale leaves cut into ½ inch strips (no thick stems)

 - 2 inch piece Parmesan cheese rind

 - Raise the heat and bring to a boil for 5 minutes (make sure to skim any foam that bubbles up on top.)
-Turn heat to low.
+Turn the heat to low.
 Partially cover the pot, leaving a small opening for the soup to breath.
 Cook for 25 minutes or until everything is cooked through and the kale softens to your liking.

-- Remove cheese rind.
+- Remove the cheese rind.
 Test and adjust seasonings, adding more of any of the spices used to your liking.

 - Finally, stir in the lemon juice.
 Transfer to serving bowls and add a drizzle of good extra virgin olive oil.
 Serve with your favorite crusty bread.